ITV Yorkshire: 1970s: Industrial relations

-From its inception YTV had a turbulent relationship with the broadcasting unions (a common theme within ITV).
+From its inception, YTV had a turbulent relationship with the broadcasting unions (a common theme within ITV).
 Many employees at the new company were recruited from the Manchester and Birmingham studios of the former ABC Weekend Television and the London station Rediffusion; the upheaval of enforced job changes on these employees combined with a relatively new management of a new ITV station and huge investment by shareholders provided fertile ground for the unions.

 In 1971, technicians broadcast a handwritten note that read "'Yorkshire Television have threatened to sack us.
 We are going on strike.
 Goodnight." six minutes before the end of "Kate".
 A black screen appeared before that evening's News at Ten was broadcast.
 The dispute was involving ACTT union members who had refused to work overtime due to pay rates.

 YTV was forced off the air by more industrial action over the whole of Christmas, 1978.
 This partially coincided with a two-day national shutdown of both BBC channels by strikes in December of that year, meaning that for those two days viewers in the region had no television at all (except for those viewers who were able to pick up neighbouring ITV regions such as Granada, ATV or Tyne Tees regions).
 Many of ITV's Christmas programmes were eventually shown in the Yorkshire region in early 1979, after the dispute had ended.

 In the ITV strike of 1979, the station, like the rest of the network, was off the air for over two months (although appeals by the West Yorkshire Police in their search for the murderer known as the Yorkshire Ripper were periodically transmitted during the strike).
-However the dispute was more intense at YTV as the company's management were seen as instrumental in fighting the unions, especially the managing director Sir Paul Fox and Trident chairman G E Ward Thomas.
+However, the dispute was more intense at YTV as the company's management were seen as instrumental in fighting the unions, especially Paul Fox, the Managing Director, and Ward Thomas, the Chairman of Trident Television.

-In the 1980 franchise round several YTV staff submitted their own application for the Yorkshire franchise under the name of 'Television Yorkshire'.
-Backed by Donald Baverstock and MP Jonathan Aiken who believed they would provide a better service.
+In the 1980 franchise round, several YTV staff submitted their own application for the Yorkshire franchise under the name of 'Television Yorkshire'.
+They were backed by Donald Baverstock and Jonathan Aitken, MP, who believed they would provide a better service.
 Yorkshire retained the franchise with the addition of number of relay transmitters on the Lancashire/Yorkshire border, covering Todmorden and Walsden, which were transferred from the Granada region.